AWegnerGitHub/awegnergithub.github.io-content/2025_07_14_python_log_uncaught_exception.md

 ## Introduction

-A well build application will use logging instead of `print` statements.
+A well built application will use logging instead of `print` statements.
 An exceptionally well built one will log in such a way that additional context is added to each log message and be consumable by a log aggregation service.
 Perhaps I'll write up such an article in the future.
 For now though, let's focus on a single problem.

 Here is some sample code to demonstrate the problem.